/cf-research

 What It Does

-2. Parallel Search — Multiple subagents search simultaneously
+3. Parallel Search — Launches multiple subagents to research each part simultaneously

-5. Saves to Research Dir — Stores in docs/research/ for future use
+5. Saves to Research Dir — Stores in docs/research/<topic-slug>/ for future use

 Examples